tapple/pyrxbm/README.md

 # pyrxbm

+A Python library to create and manipulate Roblox model/place files.
 Ported to Python from https://github.com/MaximumADHD/Roblox-File-Format

 Very incomplete.
 Currently only supports the bare minimum to read/write KeyframeSequence assets.
 Contributions welcome